itsmontel/scholar-ai-website-/SUPABASE_SETUP.md

-# 🚀 Supabase Setup Guide for Scholar AI
+# 🚀 Supabase Setup Guide for WriteScholar

-This guide will help you set up Supabase as your database for the Scholar AI application.
+This guide will help you set up Supabase as your database for the WriteScholar application.

 ## 📋 **Prerequisites**

 - Node.js installed on your system
 - A Supabase account (free at [supabase.com](https://supabase.com))
-- Your Scholar AI backend code
+- Your WriteScholar backend code

 ## 🎯 **Step 1: Create Supabase Project**

 1. **Go to [supabase.com](https://supabase.com)** and sign up/login
 2. **Click "New Project"**
 3. **Fill in project details:**
-   - **Name**: `scholar-ai-database`
+   - **Name**: `writescholar-database`
    - **Database Password**: Generate a strong password (save this!)
    - **Region**: Choose closest to your users
    - **Pricing Plan**: Free tier is perfect to start